Auditions

-Home » Membership »
+Home » Membership » Auditions

 Be a part of GCTYO!

-Students in grades 5-12 who play orchestral or band instruments are eligible to audition for one of our developmentally appropriate orchestras and our Jazz Orchestras.
-Current members must also audition each year.
+Students in grades 5-12 who play orchestral or band instruments are eligible to audition to be placed in one of our developmentally appropriate orchestras and our Jazz Orchestras.

-GCTYO Ensembles
+GCTYO Orchestras

 String Orchestra